ERLKDev/AdHoc-Monitor/README.md

 #### IO
 To provide the IO information to the monitor the following code can be used:
+(the address is the neighbour node its address)

 For data that is send to a neighbour node:
 ```java